lab1092/blender-manual_ja/manual/modeling/meshes/editing/duplicating/duplicate.rst

 *only the new duplicated elements are selected*, and you are automatically placed in grab/move mode, so you can translate your copy elsewhere...

-In the :guilabel:`Tool Shelf` are settings for :guilabel:`Vector` offset, :guilabel:`Proportional Editing`, :guilabel:`Duplication Mode` (non-functional?), and :guilabel:`Axis Constraints`.
+In the *Tool Shelf* are settings for *Vector* offset, *Proportional Editing*, *Duplication Mode* (non-functional?), and *Axis Constraints*.

 Note that duplicated elements belong to the same :doc:`vertex groups </modeling/meshes/vertex_groups>` as the "original" ones.
-The same goes for the :doc:`material indices </materials/multiple_materials>`, the edge's :guilabel:`Sharp` and :guilabel:`Seam` flags, and probably for the other vertex/edge/face properties...
+The same goes for the :doc:`material indices </materials/multiple_materials>`, the edge's *Sharp* and *Seam* flags, and probably for the other vertex/edge/face properties...